 Data and Society (formerly Digital Currents) is a hub for information about humanities scholarship and pedagogy in and on digital environments at the University of Michigan.
 This project brings the Institute for the Humanities together with the School of Information, faculty together with students, and administrators together with classroom instructors to discuss the future of the networked university.

-investigation into the ways online culture is changing the way we interact with each other, as well as whom we interact with; teaching methods that promote student reflection about that online culture while making use of the best online tools for discussion and learning inside and outside the humanities classroom.
+- Teaching methods that promote student reflection about that online culture while making use of the best online tools for discussion and learning inside and outside the humanities classroom.

 What do all of these methods or projects have in common?
 That is what the digital currents project is designed to find out: to explore the connections and disconnections between various scholarly approaches to the digital.